When it comes to Ctrl-Alt-Del history, there’s a lot of selective memory going on.

 But here’s the thing.
 The Ctrl-Alt-Del keystroke was something IBM built into its PC in 1980 or 1981, while it was under development.
 Development on Windows NT, which requires Ctrl-Alt-Del for login, began in 1989.

 Given that the need arose in 1989, it seems unusual for Microsoft to be asking for it in 1980.
 For that matter, anticipating in 1980 that something you were building would still be around in 1989 seems unusual, as rapidly as the industry was changing.
 In the early 1980s, systems were designed with a shelf life of 1-3 years in mind.
 Microsoft wasn’t thinking about Windows NT at the time; in the early 1980s, Microsoft thought the future of computing was Unix.
-No, really.
+Yes, really.

 Windows NT came along much later.
 It started out as the third iteration of OS/2, and initially was co-developed with IBM, maybe Microsoft did ask IBM to redesign the keyboard sometime in 1989 or 1990, before IBM and Microsoft went their separate ways.
 Given the troubled relationship between the two companies during that timeframe, it’s not surprising that IBM said no.

 So, what’s so special about Ctrl-Alt-Del?

 David Bradley built it into the IBM PC as a convenience to its developers.
 When the IBM PC crashed, turning it off and back on was an option, but then you had to endure a memory check, which could take a while, depending on how much memory was in the machine.
 Sometimes it took minutes to complete.
 So a “soft reset” that restarted the machine while skipping the memory check was desirable.
 Bradley eventually settled on Ctrl-Alt-Del as the sequence because it was impossible to hit accidentally.
 On the original IBM PC keyboard, it took two hands to do it.